 - Supervise student groups in overnight camping programs

 - Support functions of Camp Chewonki in the summer one of three ways; summer support position, wilderness trips, and/or camp staff member

 - Maintain a high level of knowledge about the natural history of Chewonki Neck and facilitate lessons in pond, estuary, forest, and rocky shore ecology.

-- Maintain a familiarity with Chewonki’s sustainable energy projects, farm, and land use history and facilitate lessons in climate change, renewable energy, sustainable food and farm systems, and human history of the landscape.
+- Maintain a familiarity with Chewonki’s farm and land use history, facilitate lessons in sustainable food and farm systems, and human history of the landscape.

-- Maintain a high level of skill in outdoor living and facilitate lessons in orienteering, outdoor cooking and woodcraft, personal hygiene and low impact camping.
+- Maintain a high level of skill in outdoor living and facilitate lessons in orienteering, outdoor cooking, personal hygiene, and low impact camping.

-- Serve as an adventure activity leader for Chewonki’s challenge course.
+- Serve as a facilitator for Chewonki’s challenge course

 - Co-lead wilderness trips; plan, prep, pack for each trip